 And now let's explore Snapchat’s monetization model - these insights would be useful when we start building our own profit-making strategy.

-As we’ve already said, SnapChat earns through financial investments of large companies which advertise themselves through this application.
-Say, in 2016, well-known brands (among them are Marriott International, PepsiCo, and Amazon.com) had paid $ 1 million each to have their promos running in Snapchat during Super Bowl.
+As we’ve already said, Snapchat earns through financial investments of large companies which advertise themselves through this application.
+Say, in 2016, well-known brands (among them are Marriott International, PepsiCo, and Amazon.com) had paid $ 1 million each to have their promos running on Snapchat during Super Bowl.